gillyb/bookmarkies/README.md

 bookmarkies
 ===========

-tags driven bookmark site built on node.js
+Personal tags driven bookmark site built on node.js & mongodb This can be seen at bookmarki.es

+Feel free to send me suggestions, comments or bugs :)